approvers/stylelint-config-scss/README.md

 Simply add a `"rules"` key to your config if you want overrides and additions there.

-For example, turn `at-rule-conditional-no-parentheses` rule off, and turn `dollar-variable-default` rule on.
+For example, turn `at-rule-conditional-no-parentheses` rule off and turn `dollar-variable-default` rule on:

 ```json
 {